sil-project/Platform/src/Blast/Bundle/BaseEntitiesBundle/README.md

 Add/remove the needed behaviours for each orm connection used by your application.

-Under `entity_search_indexes` key, you can set search indexes for each entity that should be indexable.
+Under `entity_searchable_indexes` key, you can set search indexes for each entity that should be indexable.

 ## Learn how to use the bundle